Tuesday, February 5, 2008

 MILPH (Mothers in Life, Passion, and Health), a company created by entrepreneurial housewife and mother Amy Deming to help middle-aged mothers feel sexy again, is a perfect example of the raunch culture about which Levy writes.
 According to Paul Liberatore of the Marin Independent Journal, author of “Liberatore at Large: Sexy Startup Hopes to Empower Mothers,” the organization was inspired by the slang acronym M-I-L-F, meaning “Mom I’d Like to [expletive],” which is applied to attractive middle-aged women who young men consider sexually appealing.
 Ms. Deming explains to Liberatore that she wants to help moms everywhere feel sexy because of her own former perception of herself as being as an unempowered suburban housewife; after years of letting herself become “frumpy” and “drab” (Liberatore), Deming finally came to the realization that she needed to regain control over both her body and her sexuality.
 To encourage mothers to similarly embrace their sexiness, the MILPH website features extremely provocative photos of petite middle-aged models as well as produces calendars each year featuring twelve scantily-clad “MILPHs.”

-Most aof these pinup-worthy women in the calendar and on the website, however, are “professional models and actresses” (Liberatore) that MILPH carefully selected from a large number of mothers from across the globe.
+Most of these pinup-worthy women in the calendar and on the website, however, are “professional models and actresses” (Liberatore) that MILPH carefully selected from a large number of mothers from across the globe.
 This fantastical representation of housewives is problematic because it implies to both middle-aged mothers and society at large that the most successful housewives are extraordinarily attractive, which reinforces the stereotype of the sexy "trophy wife" and would harm the average housewife’s self-esteem more than it could guide her towards empowerment.
 By displaying oversexualized rare beauties that happen to be married mothers over the age of thirty, MILPH has created an unrealistic standard of physical appearance to which middle-aged women associating themselves with the company may feel intense pressure to adhere.

 Unlike these newly conceived MILPHs, however, strippers have long been known for their hyper-sexualized behavior; consequently, they are the subject of many feminist debates about the effects of women overtly displaying their sexuality.
 Some argue that strippers are powerful because they are highly in control of their own sexualities and are able to completely captivate viewers, while others claim that a stripper is powerless to the whims of the men she is visually stimulating.
 In her article "The Dialectical Gaze" from the Journal of Contemporary Ethnography, author Alexandra G. Murphy recognizes both of these possibilities by discussing how strippers are simultaneously subjects and objects of the male gaze.
 She begins her article by describing various viewpoints regarding females’ degree of agency within the sex trade—radical feminists believe that female sex workers are hurting not only themselves but also all females by encouraging the objectification of women, whereas liberal feminists consider strippers to be “subjects with power” rather than “objects of power” (Murphy 308) and benignly view sex workers as simply people looking to capitalize economically by selling their bodies.

 According to Murphy, strippers are constantly negotiating their power relationships in the workplace and therefore are neither completely powerful nor devoid of control.
 When females allow themselves to be “sex objects,” they do not passively become the fictitious embodiment of male desires and fantasies; rather, as the author explains, strippers actively construct themselves as being fantastical sex objects.
 Women actively perform the role that they think men want them to play but are not intrinsically the “objects” men desire.
 Therefore, women are not submissively allowing themselves to be objectified but are employing discursive strategies to maximize profits.
-Men may seemingly exert control over strippers by making them the subjects of their gaze, but males are simultaneously controlled by their own spectatorship because they act as passive witnesses to the actions of their subjects.a
+Men may seemingly exert control over strippers by making them the subjects of their gaze, but males are simultaneously controlled by their own spectatorship because they act as passive witnesses to the actions of their subjects.

 Strippers develop complex methods of deception in order to maintain control over their customers—they build a false sense of intimacy with the men they interact with so that the male customers will tip more generously.
 In one stripper’s words, “I am making so much money off these guys that are stupid enough to spend it.
 That is power.
 What is more power than that?”
 (317) Furthermore, strippers, like their customers, employ gazing strategies; they are constantly watching customers to figure out which men have the most money to spend.
 On the other hand, according to the author, female strippers must put up with various inappropriate behaviors in bowing to the whims of male customers: “[a man does] not have to be witty, nice or smart for these female bodies to serve and entertain him.
 To make money in this occupation, dancers must stand almost naked in front of fully clothed men and tolerate their insulting and degrading comments, daily sexual propositions, roving hands, and even some physical threats” (314).
 As Murphy explains, while exotic dancers may have some discursive control over their customers, they must pretend not to have any power and are forced to be extremely accommodating to the wishes of even the most brutish males they serve.